 Science Research Fellows: Students in the SRF program go on to pursue majors like biology, chemistry, and psychology.
 SR fellows benefit from faculty-mentored research experiences as well as amazing internship opportunities.

 Faculty-led study abroad takes place during Winter Term and May Term.
 These extended programs allow experienced faculty to lead expeditions in foreign locations.
 Students benefit greatly from the experience and enjoy the mixture of exploration and lecture.
 Destination and class offerings vary by year, so interested students should check the Off-Campus section of the site in order to find more information.

 The Management Accelerator Program is considered an Extended Studies credit and is open to sophomores, juniors, and seniors.
 The program, which takes place during Winter Term, explores the foundations of business and what it takes to make an organization run smoothly.
 All students interested in participation must have a minimum 3.0 GPA.

 Winter Term service initiatives are a great way for students to get involved over break.
-During a Winter Term service trip, students travel to a community in need and work to enact some positive change.
+During a Winter Term service trip, students travel to a community in need and work to enact positive change.
 In the past, students have assisted with construction projects, medical clinics, public health education, and much more.
-On each service trip, there are student leaders who help facilitate the work and make the process more effective.
-Leaders are especially helpful for connecting the service back to education and explaining how the work will affect the future.
+On each service trip, student leaders help facilitate the work and educate how their service will affect the future.

-Servicio en Las Amèricas is an immersion program, focused on service and global citizenship.
-Participants begin the program by taking three weeks of Spanish at DePauw.
-Next, students spend two weeks in Spanish-speaking country, where they perform various acts of service.
-In general, students work to draw connections and unite the DePauw community with their host community.
+Servicio en Las Amèricas is an immersion program focused on service and global citizenship.
+Participants begin the program by taking three weeks of Spanish at DePauw and then spend two weeks performing various acts of service in Latin America.
 All participants are asked to sign a contract, promising only to speak Spanish for the duration of the trip.